AdventureSeeker423/TAK-Portal/README.md

 ## Support My Work

-It is certainly not a requirement, but if you have found TAK Portal helpful to you or your agency, please consider supporting me.
+It is certainly not a expected, but if you have found TAK Portal helpful to you or your agency, please consider supporting me.
 My goal is to serve the TAK community and to solve real world problems.
+This project while used by many state, local, and federal agencies is developed on my own time.

 [![Buy Me A Coffee](https://img.shields.io/badge/Buy%20Me%20A%20Coffee-support-yellow?logo=buy-me-a-coffee&logoColor=black)](https://www.buymeacoffee.com/adventureseeker423)